 Content Analysis of Popular Films: Examining Character Portrayals

-Communication 494, Research Practicum, is offered by Professor Stacy Smith and Marc Choueiti to assess portrayals of characters in popular media (films and/or television).
-This course may be taken for 2 - 4 units.
-The class provides firsthand experience in the research process, demonstrating how content analysis in the field of communication are conducted.
+Brief Description: COMM 494 Research Practicum (#20739) is offered by the Annenberg Inclusion Initiative (Professor Stacy Smith and Marc Choueiti) for students to join cutting edge and highly visible research projects.
+Students will learn how to assess and measure the equity, inclusion and diversity of characters in popular media content (films, television, music).
+This course may be taken for 2–4 units and provides firsthand experience in the research process, demonstrating how content analyses in the field of communication are conducted.
 Training will occur for several weeks during the first half of the semester.
 Thereafter, students evaluate programs and collect data during their individual lab time.
-For more information and to join please email Marc – his email is choueiti at usc dot edu.
+Open to all majors and class standings.